NTmatter/rawr/DEVELOPMENT.md

 Current Task:
 - `bin/upstream-items.rs`: Parse the items in a Java file and extract their name and body.
   - Review the definitions and usage of the Matchers.
+  - Are matchers generic enough to allow something like Xpath?
+    - Yes, but not Xpath itself.
+    - Might be able to use an XPath library to extract relevant matches.

 Next Task:
 - Persist items of interest